RyanLHicks/nuclear_reactors_power_bi/README.md

 #### 📊 Graphs and Data

-- This section follows similar slicers from the previous section but the only difference is the model type for selectiability.
+- This section follows similar slicers from the previous section but the only difference is the model type for selection.

 #### Intrepretation